ccllcc/disaster_pipe_project/README.md

 `models` folder contains the following:
-- `train_classifier.py` run this file to execute the ML pipeline process, generating a ML model and generating model in `classifier.pkl`
+- `train_classifier.py` run this file to execute the ML pipeline process, generating a ML model and generating model
-- `classifier.pkl` stores the ML model when running `train_classifier.py`
 - `evaluate_model.jpg` is a snapshot of the model evaluation when running the `train_classifier.py`

 `app` folder contains the following: